lyteword/chspurgeon-tod/volume-7/psalm-146.md

 **Verse 2.** Work for here and hereafter.

-1\."While I live"; or a period of uncertainty and mystery.
+1\."
+While I live"; or a period of uncertainty and mystery.

-2\."I will praise the Lord"; or a service definite, determined, due, and delightful.
+2\."
+I will praise the Lord"; or a service definite, determined, due, and delightful.
 Certainty amid uncertainty.

-3\."While I have any being"; or an enthusiastic pre-engagement of eternity.— *W. B. H.*
+3\."
+While I have any being"; or an enthusiastic pre-engagement of eternity.— *W. B. H.*

 **Verse 3.**